 - Visit the Gulf of Tonkin and cruise gorgeous Ha Long Bay

-- Explore the countryside around the UNESCO river city of Hội An
+- Explore the ancient river city of Hoi An and its countryside

 - Travel up the Mekong Delta and visit floating markets